Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial9.md

 Example of using **or** condition with **groups**. ^

-## INVESTIGATION 1: SIMPLE & COMPLEX REGULAR EXPRESSIONS
+## INVESTIGATION 1: Simple & Complex Regular Expressions

 **ATTENTION:**